Key Takeaways from This Post on Cable Overmolding

 The Process: This process will produce one part that is specifically manufactured to fit inside a larger injection molding design.
 Like injection molding, insert molding involves a thermoplastic material being forced into a molding cavity.
 But this time, the material fills in around the insert.
 The finished product is a single part comprised of both the insert and overmolding material.

-Two-Shot Molding & Multi-Shot Molding
+Two-Shot Molding and Multi-Shot Molding

 Two-shot or multi-shot molding is cost-efficient for large production volume (more than 10,000 parts).
 This process is ideal for parts made of multiple colors, materials or components.